 Radically insane paracentric keyways can be a clown-infested nightmare for even the most experienced lock pickers.

-Additionally, trying to squeeze your pick around extreme warding while praying to every god you can think of in hopes of not breaking your lock pick is not a fun approach to lock picking.
+Trying to squeeze your pick around extreme warding while praying to every god you can think of with the hope of not breaking a lock pick is not a fun approach to lock picking.

 In this guide, we'll define exactly what a paracentric keyway is and look at some examples to drive the concept home.
 Then we'll take a look at two different techniques that will help you more skillfully approach those more profoundly paracentric keyways.